litecart/litecart/STANDARD.md

 ## Code Commenting

-	Comments should having the same indentation as the code:
+	Comments should have the same indentation as the code:

 		// Line describing comment
 		echo 'Hello World!';

 	Inline side notes are made at the end of the line:

 		$array = [
 			'foo' => 'bar', // Side note
 		];

 ## PHP Tags